Dennehy95/NextJS-CountriesApp/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Personal Setup notes

+I used npx create-next-app@latest to create the app

+## General project roadmap

+MVP
+ - NextJS Setup ✅
+ - Git init ✅
+ - Basic home page route with App name ✅
+ - Basic display Card Styled component (Mobile first design)
+ - Axios hook setup and gather info on available countries API data and format
+ - Call API and store all country information in state (TODO check getServerSideProps maybe for if they load the country details page directly?)
+ - Homepage, map the all countries data and display it in the card element
+ - Set up routing for country details page with a country ID
+ - Fetch the data if not passed in from api and display country name
+ - Big flag image styled component populate with flag
+ - Data box styled component, populate with data (all prev + languages)
+ - mini flag link components, display all bordering countries
+ - Unit tests (jest?)
+ALl components

+Second Phase
+ - Cypress setup and put in a basic end to end test
+ - Put in a hot filter for the main page for the all countries view